Orion-Pax01/IoT/Sensor Data Analytics/README.md

-Perform basic data analysis of sensor data, stored in csv file.
+About the project: Perform basic data analysis of sensor data, stored in csv file.
 Use temperature and humidity columns and take sensor as DHT11/DHT22.

-Used pandas, seaborn, matplotlib, numpy
+Libraries used: pandas, seaborn, matplotlib, numpy.